 The Story Behind “If I Write You A Song”

-I have a friend–Greg Conway– who has been there for me throughout my life–from grade school into adulthood.
+I have a friend who has been there for me throughout my life–from grade school into adulthood.
 I would go around the world for him, and he for me, yet I never told him how much I respected, admired, and loved him.
 I just assume, because we had been friends for so long, that he already knew.
-But when I realized I’d never properly conveyed my feelings and it seemed awkward to do so after 20 years of friendship, the desire to finally speak the words came out in a song one evening as I sat outside on the balcony playing my guitar, and watching the scene inside, framed by French doors, as he sat talking and laughing with mutual friends.
+But when I realized I’d never properly conveyed how much he meant to me, and it seemed awkward to do so after 20 years of friendship, the desire to finally speak the words came out in a song one evening as I sat outside on my balcony playing my guitar, and watching the scene inside, framed by French doors, as he sat talking and laughing with mutual friends.

 This was one of those rare moments where the time that it took to write the song was the same amount of time it took to play the song.
 It just came out of me completely done and this recording is very close to how it sounded that night when I first wrote it.

 It has been nearly 30 years since I wrote this song and we are still the best of friends.